uwescience/DSSG2020-Disinformation/motivation.md

 The following ethical concerns are the most important for the project:

-There is a possibility that the model might automatically label a “genuine” article as “disinformation” because it covered a topic which is about disinformation.
+There is a possibility that the model might automatically label a “legitimate” article as “disinformation” because it covered a topic which is about disinformation.
 In such a situation, the model might harm the reputation of the authors, publishers, or website associated with that article.

 At the heart of this problem lies the difficulty of measuring the extent of disinformation in a given article.
 Are there half-truths present?
 And does the article mostly contain factual information save for a couple of sentences?
 Any tool built to automatically classify articles as disinformation then needs to make a trade-off between truthful and disinformation content.